gondek/notes.gondek.ca/notes/reproducable-testing.md

 # Reproducible Testing Environments

-_First written: March 17, 2025_.
+_Written: March 17, 2025._
-_Last updated: March 18, 2025_.

 This page contains some ways to increase the reproducibility of tests between different machines (e.g. dev machines vs build machines).

-**Summary/TLDR:** Eliminate network calls to 3rd parties (including for feature flag services and observability agents) and standardize the environment variables that tests get executed with.
+**Summary/TLDR:** Block unintentional network calls to 3rd parties (such as feature flag services and observability agents) and standardize the environment variables that tests get executed with.

 ## Tests in Docker and CI

-If my team has tests that will eventually run in a container-oriented build pipeline, I find it's not much additional effort to wrap the docker execution of tests in a shell script.
+If my team has tests that will eventually run in a container-oriented build pipeline, I find it's not much additional effort to wrap Docker's execution of tests in a shell script.
 Then, we can add some extra configuration to increase reproducibility.
 As a result, developers invoking the script locally have a very high chance of matching the execution in the build pipeline, allowing developers to debug any issues quicker (as opposed to waiting for the build pipeline to run again or shelling into build machines).

 It also makes the build pipeline file (e.g. `.circleci/config.yml` for CircleCI) more concise as that pipeline's step only has to invoke the script (e.g. `command: ./scripts/run_tests_docker.sh` for CircleCI) instead of listing all the separate commands inline.
 As the build pipeline configuration files can get quite big, I find it's easier to reason about them when some functionality is split into separate shell scripts.